Diagnostic-Guided Dynamic Profile Optimization for LLM-based User Simulators in Sequential Recommendation: Experiments and Results

 \subsubsection{Implementation Details.}

 Following state-of-the-arts~\cite{shu2024rah,zhang2024generative}, we randomly sample 1000 users from each dataset to serve as simulated users.
 Our diagnostic module is based on lightweight Qwen3-0.6B~\cite{yang2025qwen3}, while the treatment module employs gpt-4o-mini via its API with a temperature of 0.
 All LLM-based baselines also utilize GPT-4o-mini as their backbone.
 For DGDPO, we set $N_1=4$, $\alpha=0.6$, and $\mathcal{X} = 20$ for all datasets.
 We build upon Agent4Rec~\cite{zhang2024generative} as the foundation user simulator and conduct ten-round interactions for each user.
 For KuaiSim and SRs methods, we tune them by Optuna (optuna.org) with 50 trials and train for up to 100 epochs with an early stopping mechanism~\cite{sun2022daisyrec}.
-All experiments are conducted on an NVIDIA V100 GPU. \hongyang{blue}{More detailed implementations are in Appendix~\ref{app:baseline_setting}.}
+All experiments are conducted on a V100 GPU.